ericdke/apero-docs/FAQ.md

 ## Authorization and login

-Authorize Apero to access your pnut.io account:

-- launch Apero, enter your pnut.io login and password, confirm usage of listed features, then pnut.io will safely send back an authorization token to Apero
+Launch Apero, enter your pnut.io login and password, confirm usage of listed features, then pnut.io will safely send back an authorization token to Apero.

-- Apero will then safely save this token in the macOS Keychain for future usage, then will use it to log you in the pnut network
+Apero will then safely save this token in the macOS Keychain for future usage, then will use it to log you in the pnut network.

-- successive launches of Apero will automatically log you again in the same account, unless you log out before quitting the app
+Successive launches of Apero will automatically log you again in the same account, unless you log out before quitting the app.

 ## Posting